denten-books/plain-text/0-intro.md

 # Computational Poetics: An Introduction

-This book is about the strange entanglement between humans, texts, and machines.
-It examines key literary theoretical ideas alongside the intellectual history of software engineering that frame contemporary reading, writing, and interpretation practices.
-It is a deeply materialist work, in which I argue that even our most ingrained intuitions about texts are profoundly alienated from the physical contexts of intellectual production.
-A new kind of poetics is therefore necessary to preserve the free play of ideas implicit in the method of humanistic inquiry.
-Often, the work of literary theory defines itself in terms of specific texts, as a series of readings.
-My object of study is instead the nature of textuality itself.
-I am interested here in how texts are produced; in the metaphors that guide computation; in the forms, formulae, and formats that structure human-computer interaction; in the literary device; and in the strange shape of contemporary inscription, which, no longer a single mark on paper, stretches between the site of fleeting projection, the screen, and the site of storage in its solid, archival state.
-In quite another sense, this book is about more than words, screens, and archives: it reasons through the dynamics of technological settlement and displacement, through the comforts and the discomforts of inhabiting our numerous extensions of self, our media homes.

-While I write these introductory remarks, a ceiling-mounted smoke detector in my kitchen begins to emit a loud noise every three minutes or so.
+As I write these introductory remarks, a ceiling-mounted smoke detector in my kitchen begins to emit a loud noise every three minutes or so.
 A pleasant female voice announces also "low battery."
 This is, as I learn, a precaution stipulated by US National Fire Alarm Code 72-108 11.6.6 (2013).
 The clause requiring a "distinct audible signal before the battery is incapable of